-The Authority, in conjunction with Merseyside Police, has built a Joint Command and Control Centre.
-The lease to the Police is for a period of 40 years.
-The Police have invested all capital monies up front to the value of their share of the asset and no residual value is anticipated for the property when the lease comes to an end.
-There is therefore no long term debtor for the lease as all the liabilities have been paid up front.
+The Authority, in conjunction with Merseyside Police, has built a Joint Command and Control Centre and a Joint Fire and Police Station at Prescot.
+The leases for both schemes are for a period of 40 years.
+The Police have invested all capital monies up front to the value of their share of the assets and no residual value is anticipated for the properties when the leases come to an end.
+There is therefore no long term debtor for the leases as all the liabilities have been paid up front.